opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 ## Call for proposals

-We invite speakers to share their knowledge and experiences with the community.
-Our call for proposals is now open, covering topics such as:
+Our call for proposals is now open.
+We invite speakers to share their knowledge and experience with the community in the following areas:

 * Search: Connect with other search and relevance practitioners with demos, deep dives, or new and novel techniques for building rich search applications.
 * Analytics, Security, and Observability: Deploying observability tools at scale?
 Using OpenSearch to turn log data into insights, or to help protect your infrastructure?
 We want to hear from you!